GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 <h3 id="Network_Use_Is_Distribution">Network Use Is Distribution</h3>

 "Network Use Is Distribution" means that when a customer, consumer, end user, or entity uses, or interacts with, this project over a network it is treated as distribution.
 "Over a network" meaning any form of remote connection, including forms yet to be created.
 These remote connections include, but are not limited to, websites, servers, the cloud, and as a service.
+Any form that exists to provide a customer, consumer, end user, or entity access without having to provide the entire or full work in a complete physical, digital, or other form.

 This provision is a special provision that adds additional context to the "Distribution" and "Distribution Final Form" provisions.
-Unless this provision is explicitly given being "over a network" does not count as distribution.
-Meaning that any "over a network" activities would not count as distribution and not be subject to the "Disclose Source" and "License and Copyright Notice" provisions if this provision is not explicitly given.
+Unless this provision is explicitly granted being "over a network" does not count as "Distribution".
+Meaning that any "over a network" activities would not count as "Distribution" and not be subject to the "Disclose Source" and "License and Copyright Notice" provisions if this provision is not explicitly granted.

 <h3 id="Same_License">Same License</h3>